ardoric/TrustDotNET/README.md

 ## HttpClient.cshtml.cs

 This uses HttpClient and will succeed since it is configured to use HttpClientHandler to override the default behavior

+## HttpClientDependency.cshtml.cs

+This version uses HttpClient with dependency injection which is set up on Program.cs .
+With this approach you do not have to set up HttpClient on every use.